Skip to content

 Orientation

-You are entitled to orientation and guidance for your tasks.
-Make sure that you are provided with sufficient orientation training to learn safe ways of working.
-All personnel groups have the right to orientation.
-This also applies to temporary agency workers, summer workers and seasonal workers.
-Proper instruction and guidance is important for safety, among other aspects.
+A good employer makes sure you get enough orientation and guidance for your tasks.
+This improves safety and helps you succeed at your job.
+All personnel groups have the right to orientation, including temporary agency workers, summer workers and seasonal workers.
 Read more about orientation to the work

 Tax card

 Make sure that your employer receives your tax card.
 Your employer or another party making payments needs your tax card around two weeks before the next payment date.
-You can apply for a tax card by logging in to MyTax.
+You can find your tax card by logging in to MyTax.

 Join PAM

-When you become a member of PAM, you will be able to enjoy the security provided by a membership and use services provided by the union if you have questions and need help with your employment relationship.
+When you become a member of PAM, you will be able to enjoy the union’s services if you have questions and need help with your employment relationship.
 You will also be assisted by your union representative in the workplace.
-PAM membership also includes membership of an unemployment fund, meaning that you will accumulate employment time for an earnings-related unemployment allowance in case you are made redundant.
-Each calendar week during which you work for at least 18 hours counts as a week for the employment requirement.
+PAM membership also includes membership in the PAM Unemployment fund, meaning that you will accumulate employment time for an earnings-related unemployment allowance in case you are made redundant.
 Join PAM or read more about why you should join PAM.

 Wages and their payment